asayuki/oktavio/README.md

 * `TEST_USER` - Optional; For testing purpose
 * `TEST_PASSWORD` - Optional; For testing purpose

+## Install packages

+To install node packages required to run the application, other than general requirements, execute the following command in the project root.

+``npm install``

+> Note: Sometimes there is an issue with permissions and you might need to use sudo.

 ## Adding initial user

 ## Starting Octav.io